nigudgi/EasyStudentRental/README.md

-<<<<<<< HEAD
-# Synopsis

-Repo for CS5610-FALL2015 under Prof. Jose Annunziato.
-All assignments and projects related to the coursework are avaible in the repo.

 # Installation

-The assignments and projects use the MEAN stack, Please install the following -
+The projects use the MEAN stack, Please install the following -
 1. MongoDB
 2. ExpressJS
 3. NodeJS